odgarrett/evolutionary_simulations/README.md

 ### 26/05/23
 - Before getting started on the evolutionary simulation framework, I was thinking about names to give it.
 I think I've landed on playing on the concept of the Pareto frontier, which is the set of solutions to a multi-objective optimization function that are Pareto efficient (when there are no ways to improve one objective without hurting another). pareto-prot will be the tentative name.

+### 26/05/24
+- Worked out basic model architecture and dataflow (see above).
+Shaping up to be quite the project.
+- Modularized the MINT prediction logic.
+Used Gemini to develop a test to make sure everything works.
+Probably a good habit to do this along the way.

+### 25/05/25
+- Starting fleshing out the main prediction loop assuming a basic greedy algorithm approach with mutations on the protein level.
+Built the corresponding mutator class and function.
+- Built the objective function for pathogen escape.
+It has configurable parameters to set the bounds and the slope of the sigmoid function.
+The slope determines essentially how sensitive the composite fitness score is to binding each of the targets, so for AVR-Pik, it will be interesting to play with.
+For example, one would expect the immune receptor to be on a hair-trigger, while the virulence function of OsHIPP binding may be less so.
+By changing the slope of the sigmoid function and seeing how the evolutionary landscape changes, we can play out different scenarios.
+- Also noticed that I was including my MINT scoring logic in the .gitignore, so I fixed that today and issued a corrective commit.